-I usually spend quite some time (together with my partner) figuring out where to go for a winter landscape photo hikes in the Alps.
-We look at maps, scout the terrain on Google Earth, figure out where the sun will be at what time during the hike, check if the area got fresh snow during the past days, see if there will be clouds and fog and how those are likely to develop, etc, etc. The weather part helps a lot.
-The maps and terrain part is a bit tricky though, as the impression you get from it can be very wrong.
+I usually spend quite some time figuring out where photograph winter in the Swiss Alps.
+I look at maps, scout the terrain on Google Earth, figure out where the sun will be when, check whether snow fell recently, see if there will be clouds and how those are likely to develop, etc. The weather part helps a lot.
+The maps and terrain part is a bit tricky, though.
+This photograph of winter at the Simplon Pass proved that looks can be deceiving.

 Winter in SimplonSnow dune landscape at the Simplon pass with Spitzhorli in the background.